-After that, only a few technological development steps were necessary to reach the modern top technology as we know it today, making flexo printing one of the leading printing technologies today.
+After that, only a few technological development steps were necessary to reach the modern top technology as we know it today, making flexo printing one of the leading printing technologies today (Didier S. at all, 2012).

-2.2 Procedures for roughening the surface of printing plates
+2.2.
+Procedures for roughening the surface of printing plates